Miscellaneous very interesting stuff. I promise.

 Update: The Caanoo seems to be out of production.
 So where to next?

 Pandora is still scarce and expensive.
 Blaze's GameGadget - the DRM hobbled Dingoo - was a non-starter (to put it kindly).
+The GCWzero caused a stir early on but all but withered on the vine, besides I couldn't shake the feeling that it was just a rebranded Chinese PMP with custom firmware and $ markup eventhough GCW were telling everyone they designed it.
 Some likely options seem to be in the glut of inexpensive Android based handhelds that have started flowing out of China, though each one has its own niggles, ranging from sloppy controls to audio lag.
 Given some time the OEMs will find the right mix and one or two devices will shine.
 Of the recent crop, the Yinlips YDPG16 has potential, so too the JXD S5100.

-I recently got a YDPG16, it's an OK device for less than AU$80 but it has some issues and the resistive touch screen is next to useless without a stylus.
+I recently got a YDPG16, it's an OK device for less than AU$80 but it has some issues and the 1.5 point resistive touch screen is horrible.
 The PG16 is also let down by software niggles.
 It comes with a lot of Chinese cruft installed including the notorious "Game Manager" which is well intentioned but clumsy and annoying in practice.
 It's not until you reflash the PG16 that it becomes a device almost on par with the Caanoo in terms of usability.
 The Android OS is bit of a resource hog (compared to the dedicated linux based OS's of the Caanoo and GP2X) so even though the PG16 has a 1Ghz CPU it feels like a lot of performance is lost in running the OS.
 Anyone looking for a "works out of the box" experience, should look elsewhere.

 Yinlips YDPG1 & JXD S5100.